IBM Developer Day | Bengaluru | March 14th Register now

 Even in this simple example, we can see the need for trust between the two

 companies and the types of approvals or endorsements that may be

-to be quickly and easily formed.
-The IBM Blockchain Platform is built on
+The IBM Blockchain Platform, which is built on

 the Linux Foundation’s Hyperledger